rweigel/phys260/Lorentz_Force_Wires/Lorentz_Force_Wires.md

 In the figure above, a magnetic field of magnitude $B_o$ is pointing out of the page and the rectangle has a height of $6L_o$ and a width of $12L_o$.

 Determine the magnitude and direction of the force on each segment of the wire and the net force on the loop.
-Draw the vector on the line segment and show your calculation on the figure.

 {\bf Answer: } In this problem, a coordinate system was not given.
 We are free to use any coordinate system directions provided that it is a right--handed coordinate system.
 (In a right--handed coordinate system, $\ihat\times\jhat=\khat$.
 If we choose the $+x$ direction to be to the right and $+y$ up, then the $+z$ direction must be out of the page in order for $\ihat\times\jhat=\khat$.
 A common error in a problem such as this is to choose the $+z$ direction into the page.
 In this case, you answers will be be off by a factor of $-1$.)